subashree188/MyChromeExtensions/README.md

 # MyChromeExtensions
-Contains few extensions that adds functionality to browser
+Built extensions that adds few functionalities to browser